Multilevel Graph Partitioning for Three-Dimensional Discrete Fracture Network Flow Simulations: Numerical Examples

-We compare the proposed approach, where the partition of the mesh is based on the partition of the graph representation of the DFN, with the standard approach, where the mesh is partitioned directly.
-We consider a set of 30 independent identically distributed DFN realizations with both variable and uniform mesh resolution.
-For each network we consider two partitions: 1) The partition obtained on the mesh itself; we refer to these partitions as $P^\prime(G)$ and 2) the partition induced from the partition on the graph representation of the DFN $P^\prime(F)$.
-In our experimental results we use the graph partitioning package KaHIP \cite{sanders2013think} which among other methods implements the Global path algorithm for matching, and flow-based methods for partition refinement.
-The quality of the partitions are judged by the cut (number of edges that link between partitions) and the imbalance (the difference in sizes of the partitions).
-We also compare the impact of the partitions on computational performance by solving porous media flow equations, which are Laplace's equation under steady state, and solve for the distribution of pressure within the network.
-Here, we compare the number of FLOPS, the run time, and number of iterations to obtain the solution using a bi-conjugate gradient scheme with a block Jacobi preconditioner using the {\sc PETSc}~\cite{balay2017petsc} toolkit.
-The meshes are partitioned into 2, 4, 8, and 16 partitions.
+For each network, we consider three partitions: (I) The partition obtained on the mesh itself (Algorithm~\ref{alg:multilevel}); we refer to these partitions as $P(G)$, (II) the partition induced from the partition on the graph representation of the DFN $P(F)$ (Algorithm~\ref{alg:multilevel_DFN}), and (III) the refined partition (Algorithm~\ref{alg:multilevel_DFN_refine}) $P(F/G)$.
+In our experimental results, we use the graph partitioning package KaHIP \citep{sanders2013think} which among other methods implements the Global Path algorithm for matching, and flow-based methods for partition refinement.
+The quality of the partitions is judged by the cut (number of edges that link between partitions) and the imbalance (the difference in sizes of the partitions).
+Our choice in using KaHIP as baseline graph partitioning solver stems from the fact that KaHIP has been experimentally shown to produce high-quality partitions for graphs that exhibit a power-law degree distribution, which is a property of the DFN graphs in this work~\citep{hyman2019linking,hyman2019emergence}.
+For the DFN partitioning, we use the kaffpaE solver with the strong social pre-configuration and use the fast pre-configuration for the mesh partitioning.
+We choose the kaffpaE solver together with the strong-social pre-configuration mainly due to the fact the DFN graphs have a power-law degree distribution, similar to a social network that these methods are designed for.
+We also compare the impact of the partitions on computational performance by solving porous media flow equations, which are Laplace's equation under steady-state conditions, and solve for the distribution of pressure within the network.
+Here, we compare the number of FLOPS, the wall-clock run time, and number of iterations to obtain the solution using a bi-conjugate gradient scheme with a block Jacobi preconditioner using the {\sc PETSc}~\citep{balay2017petsc} toolkit.